Top 8 Financial Literacy Tips for Beginners to Build Wealth

 • 20% → Savings & debt repayment

-• Helpful budgeting tools and apps can simplify your finances:
+• Helpful budgeting apps and tools can simplify your finances:

 • YNAB (You Need A Budget) – great for envelope-style budgeting